listpplo/Embedded-Projects/README.md

 # Embedded-Projects in Industrial Automation
-Industrial Automation with Arduino , Esp32 ...etc *Currently Project Done for 👍*
+Industrial Automation with Arduino , Esp32 ...etc.

+*Currently Project Done for 👍*
 + Rosenburger